Pacifica State Beach

 Pacifica State Beach is the southernmost of Pacifica, California's large beaches.
 It is a 0.75 mi crescent-shaped beach located at the mouth of the San Pedro Valley in downtown Pacifica off State Route 1, in San Mateo County.
+Over one million people visit this beach annually.

 Pacifica State Beach is one of the most popular beginner surfing spots in the San Francisco area.
-Among surfers it is commonly known as Linda Mar Beach because it fronts Pacifica's Linda Mar subdivision.
+Among surfers it is commonly known as Linda Mar Beach because it fronts Pacifica's Linda Mar neighborhood.
 It is a State Beach managed by the City of Pacifica through an operating agreement with California State Parks.
-The Taco Bell restaurant on the beach side of the highway is reputed to be the world's most scenic Taco Bell location.
+The Pacifica Skatepark is located directly across from the beach.